-Charlie Sheen claims he gave Winona Ryder her stage name.
+Charlie Sheen claims he convinced Winona Ryder to change her name from Winona Horowitz.

 He told US TV show 'Centerstage': ''We were listening to the Doors, to 'Riders on the Storm.'

 ''And I said, 'You know, I'm thinking Winona Ryder sounds cool,' and she was like, 'Yeah!'''

 However, despite coining the name, Charlie claims she never thanked him.

 He added: ''She never, never gave me credit to this day.''

 Charlie, 46, also talked about his firing from TV show 'Two and a Half Men' last year following his erratic behaviour and drug abuse, saying he thinks both he and the show's makers were to blame.